-The focus of the Connecticut Green Bank's Program Logic Model (PLM) is to its effect on financial market transformation (see Figure 5).
-This figure presents a generalized market transformation and impact logic model that can be adapted to apply to a specific program of a green bank, as its market transformation and associated evaluation strategies are developed.
-The Connecticut Green Bank recognizes that a more formalized and detailed structure is typical of industry logic models, and that this is simply a high level simplification.
-The PLM includes three parts: Energize CT Market Environment (including Other Ongoing Market Activities), Financing Market Transformation Process, and Societal Impacts.
+A Program Logic Model (PLM) is a "graphical representation of the causal links between program activities, short-term responses to those activities among market actors and longer-term market effects.
+Logic models flow from decision-makers' hypotheses of how a program intervention strategy addresses barriers or market failures.
+A logic model can provide the basis for establishing metrics that indicate progress toward program goals and help program administrators, policymakers, and stakeholders assess the likely timeframe within which the theorized transformation might be realized."
+Figure 5 below presents a generalized market transformation and impact logic model of the Green Bank's program activities that can be adapted to apply to any of the Green Bank's specific programs, in alignment with the market transformation and associated evaluation strategies are developed.
+The Green Bank recognizes that a more formalized and detailed structure is typical of industry logic models, and that this is simply a high-level presentation.
+The PLM includes three parts: Energize CT Market Environment (including Other Ongoing Market Activities); Financing Market Transformation Process; and Societal Impacts.